-Aggressiveness, passiveness, withdrawal, sexually inappropriate behaviors or knowledge, use of alcohol or drugs at an early age or other risky behaviors, avoiding time spent in their home, difficulty concentrating in school or have excessive absences, and acting abnormally adult or infantile.
+Aggressiveness, passiveness, withdrawal, sexually inappropriate behaviors or knowledge, use of alcohol or drugs at an early age, and acting abnormally adult or infantile.

 Direct physical signs of abuse are not always common, but can include:

 Unexplained bruises or welts in various stages of healing, burns, fractures, bleeding, consistent hunger, poor hygiene, fatigue, and difficulty walking or sitting.